Paddy Compass Namadbara: Namadbara the Mediator

 Namadbara often acted as a mediator between these outsiders and indigenous Australians.
 For example, Dorothy Bennett is an American anthropologist from Minneapolist, MN who was among the first anthropologists to work with Namadbara and his group on Croker Island.
 Ronald and Catherine Berndt were Australian anthropologists who engaged in extensive anthropological research during the 1940s and 50s in Arnhem Land, during which Namadbara acted as an informant, offering vital knowledge of landscape and culture in the Croker Island region.
 In the early 1960s, Namadbara participated in similar work, helping Karel Kupka conduct research on Aboriginal art in western Arnhem Land.
 During his time in Arnhem Land, Kupa influenced Paddy and his friends to create paintings that were connected to the spirituality of their culture and to the depiction of themes of sorcery and spirit figures, which had been suppressed by the Methodist missionaries, leading Namadbara to focus his work at the mission on spiritual images related to his cultural upbringing on Croker Island.

-Paddy Compass Namadbara was born at the end of the 19th century, a time of little contact between Aboriginal and non-Aboriginal people.
-He was known for being a powerful healer and seer, or marrkidjbu.
-The practices of marrkidjbu are threefold, healing, sorcery, and as Namadbara states himself "giving purpose" to jobs.
-The last of these three responsibilities involves making leaders in the community.
-This was revolutionary because it placed emphasis on the bininj being boss for bininj people.
-Namadbara was also known to care for the health of the community by calling everyone together for discussion and dancing.
-Because Namadbara held these essential roles and executed them with such care and knowledge he was elevated to the highest rank of the community.
-To this day, there is not another person who has reached this level of stature or power.